ScaledMarkets/dabl/langref/func_call_stmt.md

 <dd><i>args</i> is a sequence of zero or more argument values.
 Arguments are <i>not</i> separated by commas.</dd>
 </dl>

+Note the use of the `<-` symbol: it is spoken as "gets", to indicate the the variable *gets* (i.e., receives) the returned function value.

 Argument values can be any [expression](expression.md), but may not contain a function call.
 A function call can only appear in a function call statement.